gmlscripts/scripts/Game_Play/Instances/instance_nth_furthest.md

 instance_nth_furthest
 =====================

-GameMaker can already tell you the [instance furthest] to a point, but what about the 2nd furthest?
+GameMaker can already tell you the [instance furthest] from a point, but what about the 2nd furthest?
 Or the 3rd furthest?
 Or the nth furthest?
 This script answers that question.